 Planned Maintenance

 Due to criticality of Passenger Services at AWE, it is key that where required, Passenger Services equipment is maintained, and maintenance is carried out regularly.
 To this end, the expectation is that planned maintenance for the passenger services is provided by the supplier.
-‘Planned maintenance’ in this context refers to ensuring all vehicles used in the delivery of this service shall be kept clean and in a roadworthy condition, in accordance with all statutory requirements and industry good practice.
+‘Planned maintenance’ in this context refers to ensuring all vehicles used in the delivery of this service, shall be kept clean and in a roadworthy condition, in accordance with all statutory requirements and industry good practice.

 Reactive Maintenance